|Birth: ||Apr. 16, 1884|

 Lorado Bryan Lowry was the daughter of Joseph Bryan and Safronia Josephine Acker.
 Her grandparents were William S. Bryan and Sandra Ellis and Jackson B. Acker and Margaret Lucinda Grimes, all of Pickens County, Alabama.

 She was born in Gonzales, Texas when her parents lived there for a brief time, but at the age of four her father died in Texas and her mother Josephine moved the family back to Spring Hill, Pickens County, Alabama to give birth to her sister Mattie.
-In 1895 her mother tragically died and Lorado was orphaned along with her brother Richard and her two sisters Maggie and Mattie.
-Lorado, along with her sisters were taken in by her aunt Annie Acker Gates and moved to Noxubee, Mississippi where she grew to adulthood.
+In 1895 her mother tragically died and Lorado was orphaned along with her brother Richard and her two sisters.
+Lorado and her sisters Maggie and Mattie were taken in by her aunt Annie Acker Gates and moved to Noxubee, Mississippi where she grew to adulthood.
 Her brother was sent to live with their uncle C.C.
 Acker.

 In about 1904 the twenty year old Lorado met and married William Pickens Lowry of Gulfport, Mississippi.
 Pickens was a salesman and they lived in several towns in Mississippi and Louisiana, but eventually they settled in Richmond, Texas to join her sisters.